These are exercises performed by the patient on the therapist's command and under his supervision.

 Indications:

-- muscle weakness
+- weakening of muscle strength

-- range of motion limitations
+- limitations in range of motion

-- Increased resting muscle tension
+- increased resting muscle tension

 - neuromuscular coordination disorders